 My Tomorrow*ed (My Tomorrow for short) is a new vision of education that we're embracing in Cincinnati Public Schools.
 It envisions that, within six years, 100 percent of all seventh-graders will graduate prepared to actively pursue their chosen career paths.
 My Tomorrow reimagines schools in a way that we believe will fuel an enhanced student experience by combining increased rigor, the latest technology and supportive adult relationships.
 Our aim is to do the best job possible preparing our students for success in the real world.

 Through the My Tomorrow Intiative, CPS' comprehensive plan known as Vision 2020 is designed to enhance the programs in neighborhood schools.

 Cincinnati Public Schools provides strong academic and college-preparatory curriculum in all of our schools.
 All academic programs are rooted in the new Common Core State Standards.

-Students who are ninth-graders in Fall 2014 (Senior Class of 2018) will be the first students to graduate under new requirements put in place by the Ohio Legistature.
+Ohio's Senior Class of 2018 was the first to graduate under new course requirements put in place by the Ohio Legislature.
 The new requirements are aimed at ensuring that all students are ready for success in college and work.